PowerCodersOrg/powercoders.org/site/content/participant/_index.md

 image: /img/header_participants.jpg
 section_title: We are looking for talented participants
 text: >-
-  Our program is meant for refugees and disadvantaged citizens.
-We believe that in the 21st century coding skills will help you to start a new life wherever you are forced to go.
+  Powercoders believes in promoting equal opportunities for diverse talents in the IT industry.
+We train candidates of diverse backgrounds to fulfil their potential in a digital future.

-  We offer you 13 weeks of full-time coding bootcamp followed by a 6 to 12-month internship.
-The goal of Powercoders is the permanent placement of trained refugees in IT-companies and IT-departments.
+  We offer a 13 week full-time coding bootcamp followed by a 6 to 12-month internship.
+Our goal is to support our candidates to get a permanent job in IT departments and IT companies.

+  Our program is for you if:

+  * You are living in Switzerland and have the right to work in Switzerland

+  * You are facing barriers to enter the IT job market (and can’t access similar programs)

+  * You are 18-55 years old

+  Our program is for candidates of diverse backgrounds who are facing barriers to enter the IT job market.
+The majority of our seats are reserved for people with a refugee status.
+If you don’t have a refugee status, you can apply, too.

+  We encourage women to apply for our program.
+Our aim is that women make one third of our participants.
 programme:
   header: Our program
   image: /img/powercoders_graphic_program_participants.png